 Larger and more complex transfer pricing audits often require 30 or more detailed responses.
 This is especially true in that transfer pricing adjustments are often based on documents that the taxpayer did not create or develop prior to the audit, as there was no business need to create the documents prior to the audit.
 And this does not include the time needed to actually write up the transfer pricing report and adjustment and to prepare the paperwork to close the case–which can take another 6 months or more.

 The roadmap also pre-supposes that the taxpayer will turn over all information and help the IRS identify the pertinent facts and formulate and make its arguments.
 It is not clear why a taxpayer would do this, or even why it would be expected during an adversarial audit process that will most likely result in significant tax adjustments.

 The IRS’s policy of transparency which its agents and management mention, but often do not follow, is just that–the IRS’s policy.
 It may or may not be the taxpayers.
 From the taxpayer’s perspective, their policy is to get all helpful and relevant information into the audit record and try to coax the IRS into closing the case as expeditiously as possible.
 This is not consistent with the IRS’s Transfer Pricing Roadmap.

 This presents competing policies of raising revenue versus keeping investments and businesses in the U.S., among other policies.
-The IRS’s transfer pricing audit function has been assigned the difficult task balancing these policies and to do so within the established legal framework.
-Until something changes, time consuming and resource intensive audits that result in significant adjustments that are whittled down in the administrative appeals process may be the best way to handle this issue.
+The IRS’s transfer pricing audit function has been assigned the difficult task of balancing these policies and doing so within the established legal framework.
+Until something changes, time-consuming and resource-intensive audits that result in significant adjustments that are whittled down in the administrative appeals process may be the best way to handle this issue.